 Klaviyo also requires that you include an unsubscribe link in all of your emails.
 This is required by US law and ensures a seamless experience for your customers, improving email deliverability.
 It is always better that someone unsubscribes from your content rather than marks it as spam.
 You can customize your unsubscribe link as well to fit your business style and needs.

 SMS consent is collected separately from email consent.
 If you have email consent for a profile, that does not mean that you can legally send that same contact SMS messages and vice versa.

 In order to send an SMS message to a profile, you must collect their SMS consent.
 You can ask for SMS consent in a landing page on your site, prompt website visitors to subscribe in a signup form, or request it from email subscribers in a campaign.
 To learn more about how to gain SMS consent, head to our Guide to Collecting SMS Subscribers.

 Once consent is granted from a profile, their phone number will appear under Channels along with another green checkmark denoting their consent status.

 SMS Best Practices

 Like email, there is a double opt-in process for SMS.
 Though not mandatory, double opt-in is highly recommended.
 These messages confirm that the phone number of the recipient is legitimate, provide you a record of consent, and allow text message recipients to opt-out if they change their mind.

 A recipient marking a text message as spam carries greater consequences than a recipient marking an email as spam.
 If you are reported as spam by recipients, you may be subject to hefty fines under US law.
 SMS consent laws are mandated by TCPA.
 To comply with their laws, Klaviyo requires that you send certain keyword responses to customers.
-Keyword responses are free of charge and can be edited.
+These keyword responses are free of charge and can be edited.
 Note that any optional keywords, such as custom subscribe keywords, are not free.